Overview

 ### Structured outputs

-Engine-Builder-LLM supports OpenAI-compatible structured outputs with JSON schema validation:
+Engine-Builder-LLM supports OpenAI-compatible [structured outputs](/inference/structured-outputs) with JSON schema validation, including nested schemas and complex types.

 ### Key benefits